State-dependent Delay Differential Equations on $H^1$: Applications

-as required. \end{proof} \begin{rem} Note that the estimate derived in the proof of Theorem \ref{thm:lcon} is better than anticipated in the claim of the theorem.
-However, the unique existence for $r(\phi)$ requires $\phi\in H^1\subseteq C$.\end{rem}
+as required. \end{proof} \begin{rem} Note that the estimate derived in the proof of Theorem \ref{thm:lcon} is better than anticipated in the claim of the theorem. {In fact, $r$ is merely Lipschitz continuous under the $L_2$-norm rather than the $H^1$-norm.
+However, in order to guarantee existence of $r(\phi)$ continuity of $\phi$ is required.
+Thus, the domain of $r$ is $H^1$, which is embedded into the space of continuous functions by Theorem \ref{thm:set}.}\end{rem}